Sharp isoanisotropic estimates for fundamental frequencies of membranes and connections with shapes: Introduction

-for every test function $\varphi \in W^{1,p}_0(\Omega)$.
-It should be remarked at this point that the gradient $\nabla H$ of $2D$ anisotropies exists almost everywhere and is bounded in $\R^2$, so that the integral on the left-hand side above is always finite.
+At this point it should be remarked that the gradient $\nabla H$ of $2D$ anisotropies exists almost everywhere and is bounded in $\R^2$, so that the integral on the left-hand side above, if well defined, is always finite.
+So, in general, the level $\lambda_{1,p}^H(\Omega)$ is called {\it $H$-anisotropic fundamental $p$-frequency} (or just {\it fundamental frequency}) of the membrane $\Omega$ if \eqref{EP} admits a nontrivial weak solution $u_p \in W_0^{1,p}(\Omega)$ which is called {\it membrane eigenfunction} associated to $\lambda_{1,p}^H(\Omega)$.

-Consequently, as a continuation of the second question, we are naturally led to the next one:
+Consequently, as a continuation of the second question, we are right away led to:

 As it is well known, the second question is affirmative for any $H \in {\cal H}^P$ and the third under the additional assumption that $H$ is of $C^1$ class in $\R^2$ outside the origin (e.g. \cite{BFK}).
-The novelty here is that the latter is actually necessary in the non-degenerate case.
+The novelty here is that this latter is actually necessary in the non-degenerate case.
 In precise terms, we have: